Virtual Aztec and Maya Leaders

 Program Description

-A virtual field trip using Skype to highlight the monuments, buildings, and symbols associated with royal power in Maya and Aztec civilizations.
+A virtual field trip through Zoom (or platform of choice) that highlights the monuments, buildings, and symbols associated with royal power in Maya and Aztec civilizations.

 Students learn to read the built landscape to understand the responsibilities and benefits of leadership.
-A museum educator brings a live video camera into the exhibition to show examples of a codex, architectural models, rare stele, altars, and a obsidian sword as he asks and answers students’ questions.
+A museum educator streams into your classroom live from the exhibit galleries to show examples of a codex, architectural models, rare stele, altars, and a obsidian sword as he asks and answers students’ questions.
 A companion PowerPoint slide show provides maps and photographic support to put the artifacts in context.
 The class is livestreamed to your classroom from the Encounters in the Americas galleries.

 See the FAQ for key information and technical requirements.